polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 A means of determining a set of [validators](#validator) (and thus [authorities](#authority)) from a number of accounts willing to commit their stake to the proper (non-[Byzantine](#byzantine-failure)) functioning of one or more [authoring](#author)/validator nodes.
-This was originally proposed in [the Polkadot paper](https://polkadot.network/PolkaDotPaper.pdf) and phrases a set of staked nominations as a constraint optimization problem to eventually give a maximally staked set of validators each with a number of supporting nominators lending their stake.
+This phrases a set of staked nominations as a constraint optimization problem to eventually give a maximally staked set of validators each with a number of supporting nominators lending their stake.
 Slashing and rewards are done in a pro-rata manner.